 The great news is that planning and running an auction of promises is basically the same as organizing a traditional fundraising auction.

-Just follow our 10 simple planning steps to make your auction of promises fundraiser run smoothly, have a great time doing it, and create an unforgettable charity event.
+Just follow our ten simple planning steps to make your auction of promises fundraiser run smoothly, have a great time, and create an unforgettable charity event.

 - Gather a planning committee to create a solid roadmap of your goals and how to get there.

-- In your fundraising team, find a venue.
-This could be a physical location such as a school/town hall or community center or another option is to host a virtual auction of promises.
+- Find a venue, if needed.
+This could be a physical location such as a school/town hall or community center.
+Another option is to host a virtual auction of promises online.

-- Set a time for your fundraiser and give people plenty of notice.
-Send updates to your participants if any changes occur.
+- Set a timeline for your fundraiser and give people plenty of notice.

-- Ask as many friends, family members, and colleagues to volunteer promises, skills, and chores.
+- Ask friends, supporters, and colleagues to volunteer promises, skills, and chores.

-- Promote your auction of promises as much as possible.
-Do this through social media posts, your personal fundraising page, and direct emails.
+- Promote your auction of promises.
+Do this through social media posts, your fundraising page, and emails.

-- Maybe get a group or individuals to donate their time to provide entertainment for your donors to make it a memorable day and get them in the mood to donate generously.
+- Find a group or individuals to donate their time to entertain your donors and make it a memorable day.
+Get supporters in the mood to donate generously!

-- If you are hosting a virtual or hybrid auction of promises, your guests can have the option to donate by texting and mobile giving directly from their cell phones or any device.
-Our fundraising auction software tools make this really easy.
+- If you are hosting a virtual or hybrid auction of promises, your guests can have the option to donate by texting and mobile, giving from their cell phones or any device.
+Our auction software platform makes this easy.

 - Close on a high note.
 Always inform your donors of how much you raised at the end of your auction of promises fundraiser.
-If you met or exceeded your fundraising goal, be sure to share and celebrate this information with your guests.
-If you fell a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours, so they still have a chance to reach the target.
+If you met or exceeded your fundraising goal, share and celebrate this information with your guests.
+If you fall a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours so they still have a chance to reach the target.

-- Don’t forget to thank all of your donors personally through emails, text messages, and social media posts and inform them about the impact they made for your nonprofit’s cause.
+- Thank your donors personally through emails, text messages, and social media posts, and inform them about the impact they made for your nonprofit’s cause.

 Unique Ideas to Make a Great Auction of Promises

-If you want to smash your fundraising goals and get your donors excited about the prizes they’re bidding for, take a look at our unique ideas for promises at your nonprofit’s charity auction.
+If you want to smash your fundraising goals and get your donors excited about the prizes they’re bidding for, look at our unique ideas for promises at your nonprofit’s charity auction.

-- For budding reporters, how about a day out with a local journalist to learn about your local area.
+- A day with a local journalist to learn about your area

 - Business consultancy courses